 Jaiku was the name of an online service that was developed by a company with the same name, prior to being acquired by Google in October 2007.
 The service provided users the ability to share their online presence and location with other people, and keep them updated on new photos, trips, blog entries and other social objects they create within other services.
 All these updates are aggregated into a so-called activity streams.
 Aspects of Jaiku have influenced what eventually grew to be Google Plus

 Besides the website, the service could be accessed through a mobile client for Nokia Series 60 phones, a mobile version of the website, SMS and Instant Messaging (IM).
-My work focused on the IM interface, based on Jabber/XMPP and more general backend programming on top of Twisted, a framework for networked applications in Python.
+As Software Engineer, my work focused on the IM interface, based on Jabber/XMPP and more general backend programming on top of Twisted, a framework for networked applications in Python.
 I was also involved with developing a way to let the service interoperate with other social networking services using open protocols and formats, such as XMPP and Atom, in a near-real time fashion.

+Jabber is a set of streaming XML protocols and technologies that enable any two entities on the Internet to exchange messages, presence, and other structured information in close to real time.
 Jabber's base protocols have been standardised within the IETF as the eXtensible Messaging and Presence Protocol or XMPP.
 The XMPP Standards Foundation (XSF) builds open standards on top of XMPP in its XMPP Extension Protocol (XEP) series and is the unifying entity in the Jabber community.

 Twisted is an event-driven framework for building networked applications in Python.
 It implements several network protocols, and I am the module owner of the Jabber implementation.

 |Natural Languages||Dutch and English, both fluent in writing and speaking.|